joskid/aceql-http/aceql-http-4.0-user-guide-server.md

      *
      * @param username
      *            the client username to check the rule for.
+     * @param database
+     *            the database name as defined in the JDBC URL field
      * @param connection
      *            The current SQL/JDBC <code>Connection</code>
      * @param ipAddress